Yearnsmith/listr/README.md

 - key: `@list_title`
 - value: `@list_contents`

-Once the list has been created, Lister will invoke the `list_edit_menu` `TTY::Prompt` object, prompting the user to continue modifying the list.
+Once the list has been created, Listr will invoke the `list_edit_menu` `TTY::Prompt` object, prompting the user to continue modifying the list.

 #### Edit List

-Users of Lister are able to edit lists they have saved to file.
+Users of Listr are able to edit lists they have saved to file.

-Users will select "Edit List" from the Interactive Mode menu and Lister invokes the `.edit_list` within Lister's `State` class.
+Users will select "Edit List" from the Interactive Mode menu and Listr invokes the `.edit_list` within Listr's `State` class.

 `.edit_list` prompts the user to select from an array of list titles passed from `State` class' `@curent_state` hash.
-This is an array containing strings that map to every .yml file in Lister's `/lists` directory (`../src/lists/`)
+This is an array containing strings that map to every .yml file in Listr's `/lists` directory (`../src/lists/`)

 Once a user selects a list to edit, the YAML file is passed as a hash into the `list` object, invoking the `list_edit_menu` `TTY::Prompt` object.